pdorrell/bracketup/README.md

 Default child element functions are specified by the **defaultChildFunction** property on the parent element's constructor prototype.

+### Parsing and Compiling

+Compilation of **bracketup** markup occurs in four main stages:

+* Scanning of source into tokens.
+There are four types of token:
+  * "[" + comma-separated list of identifiers + optional whitespace
+  * Backslash-quoted plain text
+  * All other plain text
+  * Closing "]"
+* Compilation of tokens into elements.
+* Compilation of elements into application-specific objects.
+* Generation of HTML DOM elements from application-specific objects.

+#### Error-handling

+An essential element of any parsing or compiling application is the handling of errors.

+If something goes wrong, we want to know what went wrong, and *where* it went wrong.

+To support this, **bracketup.js** retains precise information about the location of source code when initially parsed into tokens, and preserves this information as the tokens are parsed into elements and then into application-specific objects, so that errors can be properly reported, at whichever stage of compilation they occur.

+### Bracketup Javascript Classes

+#### Base Classes

 Three base classes are provide to support the most common use cases:

 * **BaseNode** which represents an object that outputs a DOM from the **createDom** method.
 * **TextElement** - an object representing the standard implementation of plain text added to a **BaseNode**.
 * **BaseAttribute** - an object representing a child element which acts on the parent element by setting an attribute value on the DOM element created by the parent.

+#### Implementation Classes

 Other classes defined in **bracketup.js** which are relevant to implementing application-specific markup languages are: